All Products

 Configuration

-Enabled by default on all EIPs.
+This basic protection is enabled by default for all EIPs.

 Anti-DDoS (Enhanced) supported regions

-• China: China (Beijing), China (Hangzhou), China (Shanghai), and China (Hong Kong)
+• China: China (Beijing), China (Hangzhou), China (Shanghai), China (Hong Kong)

-• Asia Pacific: Philippines (Manila), Japan (Tokyo), Singapore, Malaysia (Kuala Lumpur), Indonesia (Jakarta), South Korea (Seoul), and Thailand (Bangkok)
+• Asia Pacific: Philippines (Manila), Japan (Tokyo), Singapore, Malaysia (Kuala Lumpur), Indonesia (Jakarta), South Korea (Seoul), Thailand (Bangkok)

-• Others: US (Virginia), US (Silicon Valley), Germany (Frankfurt), UK (London), and Mexico
+• Others: US (Virginia), US (Silicon Valley), Germany (Frankfurt), UK (London), Mexico

-Billing
+Billing changes

-Allocate an EIP
+Create an EIP

 Console